Introduction

 1. Realistic planning

 A successful project depends hugely on planning and creating a strategy.
 Never underestimate the planning phase.
-Random estimates and approximate delivery dates are recipes for project failures.
+Random forecasting and approximate delivery dates are recipes for project failures.

 This is where you lay the foundation for the project.
 The smooth project progression and the timely completion of the project depend completely on effective and realistic planning.